UB-Mannheim/GTCheck/README.md

     gtcheck path/to/repo

 ### Setup page
-In the first page you can set up your git credentials and select the branch or create a new branch for committing the modfications.
+In the first page you can set up your git credentials and select the branch or create a new branch for committing the modifications.
 ![Setup page](docs/images/setuppage.png?raw=true "Setup page")

 ### GTCheck page